Song to Say Goodbye

 There is a live version available of the song on the live EP Live at La Cigale.

-The cover art features a blurred picture of vocalist Brian Molko.
+The song reached the top ten in Finland, Greece, Italy and Spain.

 Music video

 The original video written and directed by Philippe André portrays a mentally challenged father while his son is trying to cope with his dad's condition.
 André made an 8-minute extended version of the music video.
 Placebo remixed the track for the film released on DVD by EMI.
 It was filmed in Los Angeles.